suiGn/Docs/README.md

-# Docs
-Tech Docs
-Content
+# .md is the best.